Do Go On - 360 - Alan Turing & The Enigma

 Turing was a founding father of artificial intelligence

-and of modern cognitive science.
+And of modern cognitive science

-He was a leading early exponent of the hypothesis that the human brain
+He was a leading early exponent of the hypothesis

-is in large part a digital computing
+that the human brain is in large, in large part, a digital computing machine.

-or something like that.
+organized into a universal machine or something like that.

 That's a direct quote.

-Turing proposed what was called the imitation game
+Turing proposed what was called the imitation game and subsequently became known as the

 It was a test designed to determine whether a computer can think.